 How do Flowcharts Work?

 Flowcharts are part of the process map family.
 The process mapping technique was invented in the late 1800s by Frank Bunker Gilbert, an industrial engineer.
-These charts are often simpler and contain less information than complete value stream maps.

 Why use flowcharts?